 Radioactive contamination occurs when radioactive material is deposited on or in, an object or a person.
 Radioactive materials released into the environment can cause air, water, surfaces, soil, plants, buildings, people, or animals to become contaminated.

 Q: How does contamination differ from exposure?

 A person exposed to radiation is not necessarily contaminated with radioactive material.
 A person who has been exposed to radiation has had radiation (in the form of waves and/or particles) interact with the body (like having a medical X-ray).
 For a person to be contaminated, radioactive material must be on or inside the body.

-Watch the video below to learn about how dry cask storage at SONGS minimizes the risk of radiation exposure and contamination.
+Watch the video below to learn about dry cask storage at SONGS and how it minimizes the risk of radiation exposure and contamination.

 Q: How does SONGS monitor radiation on site?

 In addition to the ongoing, 24/7 radiation monitoring within and along the perimeters of the plant, SCE installed a separate system specifically for the dry spent fuel storage facility.
 Though the system is not required by the NRC, we’ve worked with our community and agency partners to install this system to enable public agencies to monitor radiation dose readings, providing additional information to the public.
 Only one other nuclear plant site in the U.S. has such a program.